MasoniteFramework/docs/managers-and-drivers/about-managers.md

 container.bind('TaskConfig', task)
 ```

-So we will need to load that into the Service Container in order for this manager to work.
-We will create a Service Provider later on but for now just know that that's where we get that configuration from.
-We also capitalize the string to ensure consistency across drivers.
+Which will be required to use our new task manager since it relies on the task configuration.
+You can do this inside the Service Provider that will ship with this manager.
+We will create a Service Provider later on but for now just know that that's where that configuration comes from.

-Next we simply call the `TaskXDriver` from the container and set that as the driver we want to manage which is done by setting the `manage_driver` class attribute.

-If we cannot find the driver in the container then we have a `KeyError` and we call the `DriverNotFound` exception which we imported above.
-This is only called when the `DRIVER` we set in our configuration does not have a corresponding driver inside the container.
-For example if the developer sets `DRIVER='todo'` and we have not set the `TaskTodoDriver`

 ## Using Our Manager